EasyPeasy2017/newVersion/README.md

   - automated search if a synonym of the word is included in the basic German vocabulary list
   - if not, Possibility to adapt word definitions to use them in the final article and explain difficult vocabulary to the readers

+## Test Out Our Prototype!

+We've deployed our prototype at Heroku (http://easypease2.herokuapp.com/).
+It is not ready for use, but should give you an idea of our goals and interface.